 - Does the bill posted to accounting reflect the supplier-confirmed final state, or the original PO snapshot?

-- Is three-way matching automatic, or is it a manual reconciliation step?
+- Does three-way matching start from a connected PO, receipt, and invoice record, or is it a manual reconciliation step?

 - What happens when the PO and the invoice don't match — does the variance surface with context, or just as a flag?